dyhes/zulip/docs/testing/philosophy.md

 the product than it was when you needed to set up an LDAP server and populate it with some test data in order to test LDAP authentication.

-While not every part of Zulip has a great test suite, many components do, and for those components, the tests mean that new contributors can often make substantive changes and have them be more or less correct by the time they share the
+While not every part of Aloha has a great test suite, many components do, and for those components, the tests mean that new contributors can often make substantive changes and have them be more or less correct by the time they share the